7hekaka/newcytosim/doc/compile/index.md

 ### MacOS

-On MacOS, install [Xcode](https://developer.apple.com/technologies/tools/), which is available on the Mac App Store.
-After installing Xcode, install the Xcode 'Command-Line Tools', which is an optional package providing 'make'.
-All necessary libraries are already included in MacOS.
+Install [Xcode](https://developer.apple.com/technologies/tools/), available on the Mac App Store.
+After installing Xcode, install the Xcode 'Command-Line Tools', an optional package providing 'make'.
+All necessary libraries are then installed.

 We provide the Xcode project file for cytosim, which is a convenient way to access the code.

-Optionally, Cytosim can use the mouse wheel to zoom in and out, if you use FreeGLUT, instead of Apple's GLUT, or [Renaud Blanch's GLUT patch](http://iihm.imag.fr/blanch/howtos/MacOSXGLUTMouseWheel.html).

 ### Linux